-Shrimp Pico De Gallo is full of zesty lime flavor, sweet onion, cilantro and yummy spicy shrimp that packs a punch to all your Mexican dishes.
+Shrimp Pico De Gallo is full of zesty lime flavor, sweet onion, cilantro, and yummy spicy shrimp that packs a punch into all your Mexican dishes.

 Today my daughter whipped up a batch of her Shrimp Pico De Gallo.
 We were both hungry for shrimp and I had some tomatoes ripening in the window seal so she suggested a little Mexican for lunch!
 Yes, I love having someone cook for me, especially someone who is as good at it as she is.
 She is a product of Food Network, choosing to watch it over Barney when she was only two.